 I’ve often wondered why I had this particular disconnect.
 Here’s what I think:

 In writing there's 'head smarts' and what I think of as ' heart smarts.'
 When we write a zero draft we draw from our heart smarts.
 This means that, no matter how much we know about story structure, that's not what guides us when we write.
 (It's what guides us when we edit.)
-And if we try to impose some sort of structure (head) on our words as we're in the creative moment (heart), it can block the words.
+And if we try to impose some sort of structure (head) on our words in the creative moment (heart), it can block those words.

 Elisabeth S. Craig's Take on The Structure of a Mystery